Namyalg/FIR-Classifier/README.md

   - Preferably create a virtual environment
   - Clone the repository
   - Install all the dependencies by ```pip install -r requirements.txt```
+  - To install ```POPPLER``` one of the dependencies, this article can be followed for those on Windows : https://newbedev.com/how-to-install-poppler-on-windows, for those on Ubuntu or Mac OS this canbe followed : https://pdf2image.readthedocs.io/en/latest/installation.html
   - Run ```streamlit run app.py``` from the root directory and open ```PORT 8501```

 ### Deployment